mvolkmann/blog/src/smalltalk/30-development-environment.md

 - To inherit from a class other than `Object`, change that to another class name.

-- Change "NameOfSubclass" to the name of the new class.
+- Change the `subclass:` argument `#NameOfSubclass` to another `Symbol` that is the name of the new class.

 - Add desired instance and class variable names as space-separated strings.

 - Save by pressing cmd-s (Accept).

+An alternative way to create a new class is to:

+- Select an existing class to display its code in the bottom pane.
+- Modify the `subclass:` message send, including the superclass and subclass names.
+- Save by pressing cmd-s (Accept).

+This will create a new class and will not modify the existing class.

 To delete a class, select it and press cmd-x (Remove it).
 A confirmation popup will appear.